 What is Dyscalculia in Children?

-For some, the question “What is dyscalculia in children” may seem obvious.
-If you have a child you suspect that has dyscalculia (basically it’s dyslexia and math – number recognition, can’t understand simple math problems, addition, subtraction, etc.), then you may already know the answer.
+If you have a child that you suspect has dyscalculia (struggles with number recognition, can’t understand simple math problems, addition, subtraction, etc.), then you are likely looking for guidance on how to help him/her.
 I suspect that since you’re reading this article, you have questions about the learning disability, and are looking to find more answers.

-If your child struggles with simple math problems (as listed above) your child may have what is called “Dyscalculia in Children”.
+If your child struggles with simple math problems (as listed above) your child may have what is known as dyscalculia.
 The learning disability includes the difficulty in understanding numbers, learning how to manipulate numbers, learning maths facts, and a number of other related symptoms (although there is no exact form of the disability).

 Talk to your child’s teachers.
 If he or she is struggling in school, your teacher will be the first to tell you.
 There are certainly ways to treat dyscalculia in children, and the first step in treatment is recognizing treatment is needed.
 I realize this sounds very simple minded, but it’s the truth.
 If you’re child’s learning disability goes untreated, the results could be devastating to your child’s future.